AlexXiao95/AlexXiao95.github.io/_publications/acmmm.md

 The image collections and annotations used in this paper can be downloaded [here](http://min.sjtu.edu.cn/lwydemo/GroupReID.html).

 ## Reference
-Please cite this paper in your publications if it helps your research:
+Please cite these two papera in your publications if it helps your research:

 ```
 @inproceedings{xiao2018group,